-We allow accepting payments securely and efficiently.
-The payment data is not stored on our servers and is safely protected with 256-bit SSL encryption when submitting to the payment gateway services.
-We do not charge any commissions.
-Any transaction fees are entirely based on the payment service you choose.
+Jotform accepts payments securely and efficiently by sending payment data, submitted by your users, directly to your chosen payment gateway service safely protected with 256-bit SSL encryption.
+No payment data is stored in our servers.
+We do not charge any commissions, any transaction fees are entirely based on the payment service you choose.

 Jotform is a PCI DSS compliant service.
 We have a PCI Service Provider Level 1 certificate.
 We’d be happy to provide our certificate to any users who would need it for their payment gateway.
 Just contact our support team.

-How to Add a Payment Gateway to the Form
+How to Add a Payment Gateway to Your Form

-- Click the Add Form Element button in the Form Builder.
+- In the Form Builder, select Add Form Element in the upper-left corner to open Form Elements.